cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-12.5.4-(blobless).md

 ## Required Reading

 While iOS firmware version 12.5.4 is unsigned, it's still possible to update to it from a lower firmware version and use Chimera.
-However, this method will **expire on January 9th, 2021**.
+However, this method will **expire on January 9th, 2021** (time listed in UTC 00:00).

 ::: danger